aninoy/ml/README.md

-# ml
-Code written for the coursera ml class assignments.
+Code written for class assignments for the ML class by Prof. Andrew Ng